 But to my embarrassment, I also found some truly awful query letters I sent out on that book.
 I'd been querying without having a clue about genre or where my book would fit in the marketplace.
 Or what kind of writer I was or wanted to be.

 Now I'm grateful for all those rejection letters.
-Not only was my book not ready—I was not ready.
+Not only was my book not ready—I

 Recently I saw a comment thread on a writing forum started by a young writer who is now about at the stage in her writing that I was when I wrote those letters.